bcornec/syllabise_py/README.md

-# sylabise_py
+# syllabise_py
-Private use of building function sylabise of PAM
+Private use of building function syllabise of PAM